torquebox/torquebox.org/news/2011-02-08-async-message-options.md

   * `:high` (7)
   * `:critical` (9)
 * `:ttl` - message that aren't delivered within the specified timeframe are discarded.
-  Specified in seconds.
+  Specified in milliseconds.
 By default, messages don't have a ttl.
 * `:persistence` - by default, queued messages will survive across AS restarts.
 If you don't want a message to be persistent, set the persistence to `false`.